mcrl/SnuQS/README.md

 # SnuQS

-For we are working on updates for AWS cluster supports with Amazon bracket.
+For we are currently working on updates for AWS cluster supports with Amazon braket.
+- Seamless integration with Amazon braket
+- AWS support
+- Multi-node support
+- Futher Optimizations

 ## Prerequisite
 - Any distribution of MPI (e.g., OpenMPI, MPICH, MVAPICH)